Best Fishing Lures For Bass

 8# to 14#

-Use jerkbaits when fish are feeding shallow in areas with thick cover and clear water.
-Cast immediately outside the cover to draw the fish out.
+Use jerkbaits when fish are feeding shallow in areas with little cover and clear, cold water.
+Cast to points, structure or immediately outside the cover to draw the fish out.
 Pause.
 Crank hard for several turns and let the bait stop.
-Jerk, reel and pause.
-Sample shown is a Rapala Husky Jerk®.
+Jerk, jerk, pause and then reel in the slack - repeat.
+Sample shown is a Rapala Husky Jerk®, available at Frank's Great Outdoors.

 8# to 14#